Molting Shrimp 101: What to Expect?

 The easiest way to tell if shrimp are molting or dead is by the color.
 Dead shrimp tend to turn an opaque, milky, or pinkish color, similar to how they look when we buy them from the grocery store.

-Shells or molting shrimp will still retain the color of a living aquarium shrimp.
+Molting shrimp or leftover exoskeletons will still retain the natural color of a living shrimp.

 If you’re unsure, leave your shrimp for a day or two.